xdpirate/isitcutshort.com/README.md

 >
 >You should have received a copy of the GNU General Public License
 >along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+The license is replicated in full in [LICENSE.md](https://github.com/xdpirate/isitcutshort.com/blob/main/LICENSE.md).